 Physics and Astronomy

 Modeling magnetic correlations in magnetite nanoparticle assemblies using x-ray magnetic scattering data

-Magnetite (Fe3O4) nanoparticles are increasingly used in nanotechnologies and biomedical applications, such as drug targeting, MRI, bio-separation.
-To be more effective in these applications, a greater understanding of the inter-particle magnetic correlation is needed, in particular when a collection of superparamagnetic nanoparticles is used.
-This research seeks to discover the local magnetic ordering of ensembles of magnetite nanoparticles occurring at various stages of the magnetization process.
-We use resonant x-ray resonant magnetic scattering (XRMS), which provides information about the magnetic orders in the material.
-The modeling of the magnetic scattering data uses a one-dimensional chain of nanoparticles with a mix of ferromagnetic, anti-ferromagnetic, and random order.
-The model utilizes twelve variable parameters and we used a Levenberg-Mardquardt algorithm to find the best fit parameters.
-By fitting the model to the experimental data, we extracted information about the magnetic correlations in the nanoparticle assembly.
+Magnetic nanoparticles are increasingly used in nanotechnologies and biomedical applications, such as drug targeting, MRI, and bio-separation.
+Magnetite nanoparticles stand to be effective in these roles due to the non-toxic nature of magnetite and its ease of manufacture.
+To be more effective in these application we need a greater understanding of the magnetic behavior of the individual magnetite nanoparticles when a collection of them is used.
+This research seeks to discover the local magnetic ordering of ensembles of nanoparticles occuring at various stages of the magnetization process.
+To do such we use resonant x-ray magnetic scattering which provides information about the magnetic orders in the material.
+Here we discuss the modeling of the magnetic scattering data using a on-dimensional chain of nanoparticles with a mix of ferromagnetic, anti-ferromagnetic, and random order.
+The model uses twelve variable paramters and is optimized through a Levenberg-Mardquardt algorithm to find the best fit parameters.
+By fiting the model to the experimental data, we extract information about the magnetic correlations in the nanoparticle assembly.